GKE custom OSS K8s cluster autoscaler

 helm repo add autoscaler https://kubernetes.github.io/autoscaler

-helm install cluster-autoscaler autoscaler/cluster-autoscaler -f values.yaml
+helm install cluster-autoscaler autoscaler/cluster-autoscaler -f values.yaml --namespace kube-system

 You should now have a K8s cluster autoscaler working.
 Try spinning up many pods with high resource requests and the cluster should automatically add more nodes.